-One of the main reasons for the prestige of the Monaco GP is its history.
-The race in the tiny Côte d'Azur state was held for the first time in 1929, and was won by William Grover-Williams driving a Bugatti Type 35B.
-The Monaco GP was included in the Formula One calendar for the first time in 1950, and has been a permanent part of the championship since 1955.
+A key contributor to the Monaco GP's prestige is its storied past.
+The race, held in the small Côte d'Azur state, first took place in 1929 and was won by William Grover-Williams behind the wheel of a Bugatti Type 35B.
+The Monaco GP made its debut on the Formula One calendar in 1950 and has been a fixture in the championship since 1955.

 By 2017, the Monaco Grand Prix had already been held 74 times.
 The 3.337 km circuit through the city streets runs by the windows of the world's most famous people, and the renowned exit from the tunnel is met with applause from rich people watching the race on their yachts.
 Due to the low average speed of the Monaco GP, it is also the only race on the Formula One calendar that does not meet the FIA's mandated 305-kilometre minimum race distance.